JonQuxBurton/TicketMachine/README.md

 ## TicketMachine
 This is the source code for the Ticket Machine.

 To perform the search for matching stations, I have implemented two algorithms which are in the folders BasicStrategy and TrieBasedStrategy.
 BasicStrategy is a simple implementation using LINQ, which is used as a baseline for the performance comparison tests.
-The TrieBased Strategy is an implementation using a trie for faster retrieval time at the cost slower start up time (as the trie gets created).
+The TrieBased Strategy is an implementation using a trie for faster retrieval time at the cost of slower start up time (as the trie is being created).

 The Trie is made up of Letter Nodes which represent each letter of the station name, and Leaf Nodes which contain the full name of a station.